Freegle/cordova-plugin-google-signin/README.md

 For iOS you'll need to make a REVERSED_SERVER_CLIENT_ID eg as follows, where xxx-yyy is your long two-part fragment:
 * Change SERVER_CLIENT_ID "xxx-yyy.apps.googleusercontent.com"
 * To REVERSED_SERVER_CLIENT_ID ie "com.googleusercontent.apps.xxx-yyy",

-Your app can pass a received "id_token" to the server for it to use with this Client ID.

 ### Android app credentials